Unit title guidance

 When you have the signed and dated pre-contract disclosure statement, provide it to all potential buyers as early as you can, for example, at open homes.
 At the very latest, it must be provided to the buyer before the buyer enters into a sale and purchase agreement.
 The buyer will acknowledge receipt of the pre-contract disclosure statement in the sale and purchase agreement.

-The pre-settlement disclosure must be provided no later than the 5th working day before the settlement date.
+The vendor must provide the pre-settlement disclosure statement no later than the 5th working day before the settlement date.
 If it is not provided by this time, the buyer can either:

-1. delay settlement until the 5th working day after it is provided or
+- delay settlement until the 5th working day after it is provided, or

 Vendors should prepare this statement with assistance from their lawyer or licensed conveyancing practitioner and are expected to meet the related costs.